-NOTE: When connecting multiple drainpipes, install the pipes as illustrated in Fig 6.4.
+NOTE: When connecting multiple drainpipes, install the pipes as shown in Fig 6.3.

-3. Using a 65mm (2.5in) or 90mm(3.54in) core drill, drill a hole in the wall.
+3. Using a 65mm (2.5in) or 90mm (3.54in) core drill, drill a hole in the wall.
 Make sure that the hole is drilled at a slight downward angle, so that the outdoor end of the hole is lower than the indoor end by about 12mm (0.5").
-This will ensure proper water drainage (See Fig. 6.5).
+This will ensure proper water drainage (See Fig. 6.4).
 Place the protective wall cuff in the hole.
-This protects the edges of the hole and will help seal it once you finish installation.
+This protects the edges of the hole and will help seal it when you finish the installation process.

-NOTE: When drilling the hole, make sure to avoid wires, plumbing, and other sensitive components.
+NOTE: When drilling the hole in the wall, make sure to avoid wires, plumbing, and other sensitive components.

-4. Pass the drain hose through the wall hole.
-Make sure the water drains to a safe location where it will not cause water damage or a slipping hazard.
+4. Pass the drain hose through the hole.
+Make sure the water drains to a safe location where it will not cause water damage or a slippage.

 NOTE: The drainpipe outlet should be at least 5cm (1.9") above the ground.
 If it touches the ground, the unit may become blocked and malfunction.
-If you discharge the water directly into a sewer, make sure that the drain has a U or S pipe to catch odors that might otherwise come back into the house.
+If you discharge the water directly into a sewer, make sure that the drain has a U or S pipe to prevent unwanted odors from entering the house.